Naming in pharma is a minefield.

 This is the norm in most countries but now and then you can see names that are transparently quite promising.
 Abilify is registered worldwide and in our eyes, it is just promising and has no other qualities.

 Another totally unpredictable area is handwriting tests.
 We created a relatively transparent name for Nycomed.
 It was for an osteoporosis product with effervescent distribution.
 The name, Steovess, was very much appreciated and legal checks looked also very promising.
 EMA accepted it but in the US, it was turned down because of similarity to another drug: Atelvia.
 It might also be that Atelvia is also used for osteoporosis in many countries, but of course this was impossible to foresee as the names are quite different but our theory is that FDA pays much attention to the kind of letters used.
 They look at consonants with ”staples”.
 Let’s compare Steovess and Atelvia.
 T is the only letter with a staple and there is another famous example: Avandia and Coumadin were regarded to be too similar and also here we only find the d with a staple.

-The last article I wrote was about the INN-system.
-A general recommendation is to avoid stems in stem position.
+And regarding the INN-system: a general recommendation is to avoid stems in stem position.
 Some of them are distinct and defined as suffixes or prefixes but there are also many stems containing only one or two letters, which totally lack distinctiveness.
 Like suffix –al, -ine or infix –io-.
-A prefix I mentioned in my last article was Ni- defining Nicotine
+Ni- is an example of this, which is difining Nicotine.

 The real advice is ”avoid stems “at least” in stem positions” but we doubt that EMA or FDA would reject names with the non-distinctive stems